-The Association has not provided deferred income taxes on amounts allocated to the Association which relate to AgBank's post-1992 earnings or on stock patronage distributions received from AgBank prior to January 1, 1993, the adoption date of FASB guidance on income taxes.
-Management's intent is to permanently invest these and other undistributed earnings in the funding bank thereby indefinitely postponing their conversion to cash.
-Additionally, deferred income taxes have not been provided on AgBank's post-1992 unallocated earnings.
-CoBank currently has no plans to distribute unallocated earnings and does not contemplate circumstances that, if distributions were made, would result in taxes being paid at the Association level.
+The Association has not provided deferred income taxes on amounts allocated to the Association which relate to the Bank's post-1992 earnings or on stock patronage distributions received from the Bank prior to January 1, 1993, the adoption date of accounting guidance on income taxes.
+Management's intent is to permanently invest these and other undistributed earnings in the Bank, or if converted to cash, to pass through any such earnings to Association borrowers through qualified patronage allocations.